-- 2. Updating and applying the Charter of the Board of Directors and the Board Committees. - 3.
+- 1. Updating and enhancing the policies and procedures' manuals of governance. - 2.
+Updating and applying the Charter of the Board of Directors and the Board Committees. - 3.
 Following the best practices adopted in Qatar in this regard. - 4.
 Updating and enhancing the Articles of Association of the Company when needed.

 As illustrated in this report, we at Doha Bank confirm our compliance with the requirements of the Law and Regulations of Qatar Financial Markets Authority and other relevant legislation, including the provisions of the Governance Code.
-The compliance assessment performed by the bank on 31 December 2022 has concluded that the bank has the procedures that ensure compliance with the Qatar Financial Market Authority Law and Regulations and other relevant legislation and that the bank is compliant with the provisions of the Code as on 31 December 2022.
+The compliance assessment performed by the bank on 31st December 2023 has concluded that the bank has the procedures that ensure compliance with the Qatar Financial Market Authority Law and Regulations and other relevant legislation and that the bank is compliant with the provisions of the Code as on 31st December 2023.